icopy-site/awesome/docs/awesome/awesome-irc.md

 *Items that belong on the list but defy classification.*

 - [superseriousstats](https://github.com/tommyrot/superseriousstats) - Fast and efficient program to create statistics out of various types of chat logs. `PHP` `Web`
+- [img2src](https://github.com/waveplate/img2irc) - Convert images to halfblock ANSI or IRC, with a bunch of post-processing filters. `Rust`

 ## Use